Context: New Space Economy

 Liquid rocket engines are known as one-mission engines.
 Nowadays, to reduce space pollution and cost per kg to orbit, important industries are focusing on the reusability of the first rocket stages.
 To pursue this goal, liquid rocket propulsion is one of the key factors.

 PoliTo Rocket Team has chosen to fully develop a regenerative liquid rocket engine, in order to propose a small and reusable propulsion system for the first stages of a general micro launcher.

 The thrust chamber of a high-performance bi-propellant liquid rocket engine is a critical component of the launch vehicle because it is designed to operate in some of the most severe conditions seen in engineering practice.

 The requirement of reducing the temperature of the walls exposed to the hot gas can be met with high-thermal conductivity copper alloys, while mechanical stiffness is achieved by using high-strength steel or nickel alloys.

-Because the stress-strain behaviour of a regeneratively-cooled thrust chamber is directly correlated with its temperature behaviour, it is of primary importance to select the correct alloys.
+Because the stress-strain behavior of a regeneratively-cooled thrust chamber is directly correlated with its temperature behavior, it is of primary importance to select the correct alloys.